Regulation on Associate and Undergraduate Education and Examinations

 Adjustment

-PROVISIONAL ARTICLE 2 – (1) The fifth paragraph of the Article 7 shall not be applied to students who are registered in the third, fourth and fifth year in 2018-2019 Academic Year Fall Semester.
-The concerned students may take courses up to 42 ECTS credits in the third year and 48 ECTS credits in the fourth and fifth year.
+PROVISIONAL ARTICLE 2 – (1) The provisions outlined in the fifth paragraph of Article 7 shall not apply to students enrolled in the third, fourth, and fifth years during the Fall Semester of the 2018-2019 Academic Year.
+These students shall be allowed to enroll in courses totaling up to 42 ECTS credits in the third year and 48 ECTS credits in the fourth and fifth years.

 Grades of the courses exempted